taw00/joplin-tweaks/docs/jvirtpage.md

   Theme switches.
 Black text on a white page on a gray backound is the default.

+If you want to turn off the stylings for a particular note, just add `<div id="jvpoff"></div>` anywhere in that note.

 Copyright (c) Todd Warner <t0dd@protonmail.com>
 This work is licensed under Attribution 4.0 International.
 To view a copy